arturdryomov/pages/content/posts/2018-04-22-dagger-to-remember.md

 }
 ```

-Unfortunately for it to work all child `Context` variations should be declared
+Unfortunately for this to work all child `Context` variations should be declared
-on the top-level `Context`.
+at the top-level `Context`.

 ```kotlin
 interface Context : RepositoryModule, ServiceModule, ViewModel.Context